 Be frank and tell us –

-So; what’s stopping them from buying online and what role you have to play?
+So; what’s stopping them from buying online and what role do you have to play?

-Yes; shoppers get attracted to complex looking websites but the fact is also undeniable that they also get frustrated by overwhelming site navigation option, complicated site structure or by irrelevant details.
+Yes; shoppers get attracted to complex-looking websites but the fact is also undeniable that they also get frustrated by overwhelming site navigation options, complicated site structure or by irrelevant details.

 An interesting by Forrester Research reveals, around 50% of potential sales are lost because the potential customers fail to find what they are actually looking for.

 Simply put; the visitors on your site should not have to learn how to navigate your site, instead, it should come naturally.

 Take a closer look at your eCommerce site.
 Is the site structure simple but informative?
 You can also use the heat map tool to understand and assess what your shoppers are trying to do in your site.

 By doing so you can reduce the number of clicks it takes them to find out the product that they are actually looking for.